devopsicon/notejam-spring-gradle/README.md

 *Performance Testing Instructions*

-Insert an environmental variable called TEST_URL pointing to actual deployment and run ./gradlew perfTest
+Insert an environmental variable called TEST_URL pointing to actual deployment and run
+* ./gradlew perfTest

 *Unit and Integration Testing Instructions*

+Unit and Integration test is in-built in the project, can be used via
-./gradlew test
+* ./gradlew test

 *Delivery Instructions*

+**Java Build**
+As a gradle application, ./gradlew build will create the Jar file inside build/libs folder.

+**Docker**
 Application must be packaged as a docker using the DOCKERFILE and pushed to appropriate registry with correct tags

+Following commands accomplish that:
+- docker build .
+- docker tag <build#> danielyinanc/notejam-spring
+- docker push danielyinanc/notejam-spring

 *Deployment Instructions*